 Please be aware that Kirkhaugh Bridge, which should cross the River South Tyne in the section from Alston to Ninebanks, was swept away in September 2018.
-It may be some time before a replacement is put in place (approx Autumn 2020) so note the possible detours when planning your walk.
+It may be some time before a replacement is put in place (planned end October 2020) so note the possible detours when planning your walk.
 Details of the detours are on the Alston to Ninebanks route page.

 The trail runs by the River Nent down as far as Alston.
 Directly below ground for almost 5 miles runs the Nentforce Level, a wonder of the North Pennines’ lead mining heritage.
 Look out for a ventilation shaft by the riverside path at Lovelady Shield with a conical wire cover and peer down to a secret world.